ymr89/MsBlog/README.md

 ## Application Overview

-** Git repository contents**
+** Git repository contents **

 Here is an overview of the folders you’ll find in the Git repository, which you’ll clone in the next section.

-- Main sources for the application.
++ Main sources for the application.
 Consists of 4 pages (index, about, blog, contact) with a master layout.
 Static content and scripts include bootstrap, jquery and respond.

-- Local management and development server support.
++ Local management and development server support.
 Use this to run the application locally, synchronize the database, and create super user.

-- Default database.
++ Default database.
 Includes the necessary tables for the application to run, but it doesn’t contain any users (we will synchronize with a PostgreSQL or MySQL database and create a user).

++ External packages needed by this application.
+The deployment script will pip install the packages listed in this file.

++ IIS configuration files.
+The deployment script will use the appropriate web.config script.

+The next 3 sections describe how to proceed with the web app development under 3 different environments:

++	Windows, with Python Tools for Visual Studio
++	Windows, with command line
++	Mac/Linux, with command line

+## **Web app development**

+**Windows – Python Tools for Visual Studio**